ImagingInformatics/machine-learning/Documentation/HOWTO-3.md

 If submitters would like to maximize their audience they should bundle their code (notebook) on a Jupyter Docker  on a DOckerHub account to provde a prebuilt appliance for users.
-Failing that, submitters should test their notbooks will run on the default Jupyter Docker described in HOWTO-1
+Failing that, submitters should test their notebooks will run on the default Jupyter Docker described in HOWTO-1

-CHapter 4
+Chapter 4
 --
-Describe how to set up and run your notebook, including any run-time switches and open ports beyond what the deafult Jupyter DOcker uses.
+Describe how to set up and run your notebook, including any run-time switches and open ports beyond what the default Jupyter DOcker uses.
 Also, include instructions on how to obtain the datasets the notebook uses.